d20-Luna/IronGods/Chapter3/README.md

 - **Skills:**
   - **Force Open (Athletics): DC 10 -** To peel the nanite coccoon off the wall.
   - **Seek (Perception): DC 30 -** To notice a tiny crack in the wall where the coccoon was.
-  - **Identify Technology (Engineering Lore): DC 30 -** To know the nanites are laying dormant until brought near what they're supposed to do.
+  - **Recall Knowledge (Engineering Lore or Computers): DC 30 -** To know the nanites are laying dormant until brought near what they're supposed to do.

 ### F14.
 Third-Floor Stairwell